jwl-7/c0de_gr1nd/python_explanations/primitive_multiply.md

     ```

 ## Code Dissection - multiply
-1. Initialize the product to zero
+1. Initialize the product to 0
     ```python
     product = 0
     ```